Express Entry Canada — CRS Score & PR Pathway

 The Comprehensive Ranking System (CRS) is the points-based system IRCC uses to rank all Express Entry candidates in the pool.
 Your score is calculated based on your age, education, language ability, Canadian work experience, and adaptability factors.
 Only the highest-scoring candidates receive an Invitation to Apply (ITA) in each draw.
 As of 2026, competitive CRS scores for general draws have ranged between 480 and 550 points — making profile optimization critical before you submit.

 *Meeting the minimum criteria for one of these programs does not guarantee an invitation.
-Ranking is based on the Comprehensive Ranking System (CRS).

-How We Increase Your Score
+How We Help Improve Your CRS Score

 How Long Does Express Entry Take in 2026?